Civ13/civ14-tools/README.md

 Before this, you need to compile civ13 on openDream, or use the file in [here](https://github.com/Civ13/Civ13/blob/opendream/civ13.json), placing it in this folder.

-Run `object-fetcher.js` using Node.JS.
+Run `civ13exporter.py` and `exporter_matcher.py`, then `object-fetcher.js` using Node.JS.
 Run [recipe-converter](https://github.com/Civ13/civ14-tools/tree/master/recipe-converter) first!

 ## [recipe-converter](https://github.com/Civ13/civ14-tools/tree/master/recipe-converter)